react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 - `slide_from_left`: slide in the new screen from left (Android only, uses default animation on iOS)
 - `none`: don't animate the screen

-Only supported on Android and iOS
+Only supported on Android and iOS.

 #### `presentation`